 Assessment is an ongoing process.
 The cycle of assessment includes planning the assessment, collecting the evidence, examining the evidence, determining an improvement strategy, implementing the strategy, and beginning re-assessment to determine if the implementations have helped increase student learning.

-Macomb Community College faculty assess student learning of course outcomes and report findings on Course Action Plans.
-These assessment action plans are displayed on a Master List that is available on the institutional Intranet.
-In addition to general demographic information, the action plans include descriptions of the evidence collected, the assessment tool used, an overview of assessment findings, the proposed improvement strategy, and information dissemination plan.
+Macomb Community College faculty assess student attainment of course and program outcomes and report findings on course and program assessment action plans.
+These assessment action plans are housed in the Curriculum Warehouse.
+In addition to general demographic information, the action plans include descriptions of the evidence collected, the assessment tool used, an overview of assessment findings, the proposed improvement strategy, and the information dissemination plan.

 Highlighted Assessment Projects